brikis98/yevgeniy-brikman-homepage/_posts/2014-08-26-the-cathedral-and-the-bazaar.md

 Open-source peer review is the only scalable method for achieving high reliability and quality.

 Sometimes the smartest way to become a bigger frog is to make the pond grow faster.
-This, of course, is the economic reason technology firms have participated in public standards‚Äîand it's useful to think of open-source software as an executable standard.
+This, of course, is the economic reason technology firms have participated in public standards—and it's useful to think of open-source software as an executable standard.

 The brutal truth is this: when your key business processes are executed by opaque blocks of bits that you can't even see inside (let alone modify) you have lost control of your business.
-You need your supplier more than your supplier needs you‚Äîand you will pay, and pay, and pay again for that power imbalance.
+You need your supplier more than your supplier needs you—and you will pay, and pay, and pay again for that power imbalance.

 Specifically, hackerdom is what anthropologists call a gift culture.
 You gain status and reputation in it not by dominating other people, nor by being beautiful, nor by having things other people want, but rather by giving things away.
 Specifically, by giving away your time, your creativity, and the results of your skill.